 - Small snowman nose

 I had marbles on hand so I added those.
 Rice would also work great.
-Basically anything that will add some weight to the bottom.
-Then add a bunch of stuffing to fill the sock up completely.
+Basically, anything that will add some weight to the bottom is perfect.

 You should have something that looks like the image below once you have stuffed the sock full.

 Tie off the top as well as a portion in the center with twine.
-This makes the head and body portion of your snowman.
+This step makes the head and body portion of your snowman.

 I used a little bit of gray yarn to tie off the hat just for a decorative touch.
 You can use any color yarn you would like or use twine again here.

 Now we need to add a scarf.
 You will need a thin strip of felt cut from the long side of a felt sheet.

-Then just tie the scarf around the neck.
+Then tie the scarf around the neck.

-Your little sock snowman is ready to display anywhere in your home.
+Your little sock snowman is now ready to display anywhere in your home!

-This sock snowman is definitely easy enough for the kids to make as well.
-The perfect craft idea for a snow day!
-So gather the supplies and keep them on hand for the next time the kids are home from school.
+This sock snowman is definitely easy enough for the kids to make.
+This is the perfect craft idea for a snow day!
+Go ahead and gather the supplies and have them on hand for the next time the kids are home from school.